starling021/Phishing-API/README.md

 This is intended to be a "quick and dirty" solution when Phishing.
 For better results, use Evilnginx or another solution.
 This is for someone who wants to quickly clone a site, start collecting credentials within minutes, and be notified in real time when there's a catch!
 Enjoy!

+## Update

+I've added support for MS Word document generation.
+Now, simply go to the API to create your payload, email it off, and wait for the Slack notification.
+It automatically includes a UNC path back as well so if you're running Responder or ntlmrelayx you can capture NTLMv2 hashes!

 # To Setup :